Souvlaki: Kalamaki

 Kalamaki (καλαμάκι meaning "small reed") is a synonym for souvlaki proper in Athens where the word souvlaki is used colloquially for any kind of pita wraps.
 Kalamaki can also be accompanied with vegetables such as tomato, peppers, and onions, and a sauce, with lemon wedges.
 There are some places in Greece where kalamaki is not connected in any way to souvlaki such as Thessaloniki; in these regions, souvlaki refers to the dish that in Athens is called kalamaki.

 Souvlaki-merida

 Merída (μερίδα) means portion in Greek.
 While souvlaki is eaten plain as a fast food, it is also served as a full plate, served with fried potatoes, vegetables, sauce, and quartered pita bread.
 Usually it consists of the ingredients of a souvlaki-pita (see below) laid out on a plate.
-Lamb is mostly used, but others can be used, such as ox.
+Pork is mostly used, but others can be used, such as chicken or lamb.

 Souvlaki pita

-Souvlaki-pita consists of grilled souvlaki meat wrapped in a lightly grilled pita along with sliced tomatoes and onions, and tzatziki sauce, and fried potatoes on the side – though increasingly they may be added to the wrap.
+Souvlaki-pita consists of grilled souvlaki meat folded in a lightly grilled pita along with sliced tomatoes and onions, and tzatziki sauce, and fried potatoes on the side – though increasingly they may be added to the folded pita.
+This variation is prominent at outlets run by Melbourne's Greek-Australian community.